AnxheloKermezi/Costumer_Segmentation/porjekt python/customer_segmentation.md

    - Export the segmented dataset as `processed_customer_segmentation.csv`.

 ## Requirements
-Ensure you have the following dependencies installed before running the script:
+To run the script you must have the dataset and the new.py in one folder Ensure you have the following dependencies installed before running the script:
 ```bash
 pip install pandas numpy matplotlib seaborn scikit-learn